ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 | `volatile-ttl` | Evicts keys that expire, and tries to evict keys with a shorter time to live (TTL) first. |
 {: caption="Available Redis eviction policies" caption-side="top"}

 With an `allkeys` policy, the algorithm chooses which keys to evict from the set of all keys.
-With a `volatile` policy, the algorithm chooses to evict keys that have either [expired](https://redis.io/commands/expire) or have a [time-to-live (TTL)](https://redis.io/commands/ttl){: .external} set.
+With a `volatile` policy, the algorithm chooses to evict keys that have either [expired](https://redis.io/commands/expire){: external} or have a [time-to-live (TTL)](https://redis.io/commands/ttl){: .external} set.
 In a `volatile` policy, if no keys match the policy, no keys are evicted.
 {: .tip}

 ### Other settings